alexzhangs/aws-cfn-vpn/README.md

 The classic scenario is:

-* First, deploy a center stack with Shadowsocks node, shadowsocks-manager and XL2TPD enabled.
+* First, deploy a center stack with shadowsocks-manager and XL2TPD enabled.

 * Second, deploy one or more stack with Shadowsocks node enabled